SKOOTA GAMES IndieGames Notebook Interview

 ――I think the current SOMI and the atmosphere of 'RABBIT HOLE 3D' are quite far apart (laughs).

-――I heard that you were making an app, and it even reached 3rd place in the Korean app store.
-In a way, I think the app might have been more motivating for you, but why did you transition to game development?
+――I heard that you were making apps, and you even reached 3rd place in the Korean app store.
+In a way, I think you might have had more motivation with the app, so why did you transition to game development?

 SOMI: I think it was very coincidental.
-The start of making the app was also a chance occurrence...
-I feel like that's not a story for now.
-The transition from making apps to games actually happened when I was thinking, "What should I make for the next app?" and I thought, "Is a game that looks like it requires so little effort really getting such a huge response?
+The start of making apps was also a chance occurrence... though I feel like that's not a story for now.
+The transition from making apps to games actually happened when I was thinking, "What should I make for the next app?" and I thought, "Is a game that looks so simple getting such a great response?
 Then I should try too..."
 That's how I started.
 As I was doing that, I began to realize, "Oh, making a game is really a difficult process, and even games that seem very simple are the result of extensive research and effort," which took some time to understand.

 From Form to Message: "Don't Bring Politics into Games"

 ――Since the word "curiosity" came up, I have a question.
-You created your first game out of curiosity, but what kind of curiosity drove the creation of SOMI's representative works, the "Guilt Trilogy"?
+You created your first game out of curiosity, but what kind of curiosity drove the creation of SOMI's representative work, the "Guilt Trilogy"?

 SOMI: After making 'RABBIT HOLE 3D', I created a 2D puzzle platformer game called 'RETSNOM' (2015).
-I think I was gradually determining the direction of such 2D games, like incorporating a story into pixel art little by little.
-When I was making 'REPLICA', after releasing 'RETSNOM', I was thinking about what to make for the next game when I came across an artwork made in pixel art for a mobile phone screen.
+I think I was gradually determining the direction of such 2D games, like incorporating a story little by little into pixel art.
+When I was making 'REPLICA', after releasing 'RETSNOM', I was thinking about what to make for the next game when I came across a piece of art made in pixel art for a mobile phone screen.
 I couldn't get that image out of my head and wondered, "Is there a game that uses the entire mobile phone screen?"
 At that time, there were no such games at all.
-So I thought, "If I display this screen itself in pixel art across the entire screen, it would look really beautiful," and I remember starting from that approach.
+So, I thought that if I displayed the entire screen in pixel art, it would look really beautiful, and I remember starting from that approach.

 In other words, 'REPLICA' was a game created from form first.
-I started with the idea of structuring the mobile phone screen within the game, creating a system where the messaging app operates, photos, and various apps are included.
+I started with the idea of structuring the mobile phone screen within the game, creating a system where the screen, message apps, photos, and various apps would operate.
 After that, I worked on adding the story later.
 By the way, the story I initially included in 'REPLICA' was completely different from the version that is currently released.

 SOMI: Initially, I was trying to create a story based on the novel 'The Talented Mr. Ripley' (1955).
-The basic storyline is about a protagonist named Tom who kills another person and lives that person's life, getting close to a wealthy son named Dickie, killing him, and pretending to be Dickie.
-Right after Tom kills Dickie, he has Dickie's phone and is trying to create a story about how to establish an alibi for the murder while Dickie's friends still think Dickie is alive.
-I was building that structure and showing it to friends while playtesting when the events of 2016 occurred.
-As you may know, there were protests demanding the impeachment of President Park Geun-hye in South Korea, and before that, there were demonstrations.
+The basic storyline is about a protagonist named Tom who kills another person and lives that person's life, approaching the wealthy son Dickie, killing him, and pretending to be Dickie.
+Right after Tom kills Dickie, he has Dickie's phone and is creating a story about how to create an alibi for the murder while Dickie's friends still think Dickie is alive.
+I structured that and showed it to friends, and while playtesting, the events of 2016 occurred.
+As you may know, there were protests demanding the impeachment of President Park Geun-hye in South Korea, and prior to that, there were various demonstrations.

-Additionally, I think there are cases where the aspect of "games must be fun" or "games should provide enjoyment" is overly emphasized, which can block various possibilities that can be realized through the characteristics of the medium from the start.
-I believe the reason the flow is gradually changing is that games have established a position as a genre of art to some extent, while still maintaining the system that games must be fun, recognizing that the notion of fun varies greatly from person to person.
-Therefore, some people find joy in very simple games like a basic ping pong game, while others experience immense pleasure in dissecting the changes in story structure and the relationships of the characters that appear... it's a difference in perception.
-There are people who find enjoyment through various genres and layers, and I think the younger generation, recognizing the potential for their games to reach many people, is starting to create games.
+Additionally, I think the aspect of "games must be fun" and "games should provide enjoyment" has been overly emphasized, which can sometimes block various possibilities that can be realized through the characteristics of the medium from the start.
+I believe the reason the flow is slowly changing recently is partly because games have established a position as a genre of art, while still maintaining the system that games must be fun, recognizing that the notion of fun varies greatly from person to person.
+So, while some people find joy in very simple games like a basic ping pong game, others experience immense pleasure in dissecting the changes in story structure and the relationships of the characters that appear... it's a difference in perception.
+There are people who find joy through various genres and layers, and I think the younger generation, recognizing the potential for their games to reach many people, is starting to create games.

-Moreover, the global perspective itself is changing, and I feel that there is now a viewpoint that sees so-called impact games, influencer games, or serious games as a genre.
-Awards have been created to gather such games separately, and there is a recognition that there is a certain demand for these games, with people starting to think that they are good from a marketing perspective.
+Moreover, I feel that the global perspective itself is changing, and there seems to be a growing viewpoint that sees so-called impact games, influencer games, or serious games as a genre.
+Awards have been created to gather such games separately, and there is a recognition that there is a certain demand for these games, with people starting to think that these games are good from a marketing perspective.
 I believe that various reasons have contributed to a significant change in the atmosphere.

-At the BIC Festival, a game event in South Korea, 'We Must Solve the Unsolved Cases' won the Social Impact Award for the second consecutive year.
+At the BIC Festival, a game event in South Korea, 'We Must Solve the Unsolved Cases' won the Social Impact Award for two consecutive years.

 ――I truly believe you are right.
-It seems that this awareness is supporting the current era where diverse games, including indie games, are being created.
-Living through such a tumultuous period, do you still hear voices saying, "Don't bring politics into games," Ms. SOMI?
+That very awareness is what supports the emergence of diverse games, including indie games, in this era.
+Living through such a tumultuous time, do you still hear voices saying, "Don't bring politics into games," SOMI?

 SOMI: Yes, indeed.
 There are reviews of 'We Must Solve the Unsolved Cases' that say, "In the end, it’s a game made because I wanted to do politics."
 Also, during a time when various feminist issues were arising in South Korea, I strongly expressed my stance on ideological scrutiny for the suppression of feminism, which made me a target of criticism among gamers.
 So, I received a lot of malicious comments, and every time a game is released, if you look at internet forums related to unsolved cases, there are basically two major trends.

 One is the perspective that "this is a game made by a feminist developer," leading to comments like "I won't look at it again, I'll avoid it" or "I absolutely must not buy it."
-The other is that "this person has a proper perspective, so it’s safe to trust and play their game."
+The other is from people who think, "This person has a proper perspective, so it’s safe to trust and play their game."
 To put it simply, there are still many people who view discussing personal opinions, perspectives, ideologies, and philosophies within games as a huge taboo.
 I have experienced this both in the past and still do now.

-――In a related interview, I found it impressive when you mentioned that you are very grateful for the evaluation of "You are the best feminist" (laughs).
+――In a related interview, you mentioned that you were very grateful to receive the evaluation of "You are the best feminist," which was quite impressive (laughs).

-SOMI: I am working hard to be that way.
-I have to study and learn a lot.
+SOMI: I strive to be that way.
+It’s something I need to study and learn a lot about.

 A tweet from SOMI herself announcing the start of 'We Must Solve the Unsolved Cases.'

-SOMI: The guilt trilogy up until now had no illustrations of characters at all.
-Normally, you read the dialogue while getting to know the characters, right?
-Through that dialogue, you infer, "Oh, this character probably looks something like this" or "They are probably this age," and the story progresses in that way.
+SOMI: In the previous guilt trilogy, there were no illustrations of characters at all.
+Normally, as you get to know the characters, you read their lines, right?
+Through those lines, you infer, "Oh, this character probably looks something like this" or "They are probably around this age," and the story progresses in that way.
 One day, 'LEGAL DUNGEON' was released with a terrible Japanese translation.
 Despite that translation, the two people from Petit Depotto, who created 'Gnosia' (2019), really loved this work.

 They contacted me, and even though 'Gnosia' was about to be released, they corrected the translation from start to finish and even drew illustrations.
 The Switch version was sold with these illustrations, and the people's reactions were completely different from before.
-It was actually just one illustration that made the difference compared to the initial version of 'LEGAL DUNGEON.'
-The translation issues had already been resolved before the Switch version was released, so I felt at that time that the way people perceived this character through one illustration was completely different.
-While I think that illustrations can limit people's imagination, on the other hand, they can also serve as a trigger to feel the reality of this character's existence, and I think I pondered a lot about that at the time.
+It was just one illustration that made the difference compared to the initial version of 'LEGAL DUNGEON.'
+The translation issues had already been resolved before the Switch version was released, so I felt at that time that through just one illustration, people’s perception of this character changed completely.
+While I think illustrations can limit people's imagination, I also felt that they could serve as a trigger to make people feel the reality of this character's existence, and I pondered that a lot back then.

-――I heard that 'Gnosia' has recently been announced for an anime adaptation.
+――I heard the news that 'Gnosia' has recently been decided to be adapted into an anime.

 SOMI: Yes, I think that’s really amazing.